skyhanullee/330-final-project/README.md

    - API allows people to write comments for the job post/company
    - allow users to have additional information
    - [extend the data thats already available]
+   - have a field for "flagged" for users
+   - CRUD route for admin to edit users

 1. A description of the scenario your project is operating in.
    <br>